wdgstl/ds2002-course/labs/lab6-gha.md

 ## Make Changes, Push, and Test

 Now edit the `app/main.py` file.
 Add an additional endpoint to return data of some kind.
+Verify that your application runs smoothly by running `./preview.sh` and does not trigger errors.

-Add, commit, and change your changes.
+Then add, commit, and change your changes.

 Verify that your changes trigger a build, and wait for the build to complete.